PostHog/posthog.com/contents/blog/calculating-events-from-users.md

 Although point one is mainly focused on our own Cloud, we wanted pricing parity between our Cloud and self-hosted editions so that it was easy to migrate between the two.
 Hence event-based pricing for all editions.

-## Ok, that makes sense, but how do I estimate my event count?
+## Ok, that makes sense, but how do I calculate my event count?

 There are two ways to estimate your event count.
 One takes a bit of time but will give you a very accurate estimate; the second is much quicker but is more of a guestimate.